⭐️ Can I exercise whilst pregnant?

 ⭐️ Anything I should avoid?

-Avoid contact sports such as boxing, where there is risk of a blow to the stomach or activities with a risk of falling such as horse riding, cycling and skiing.
+Avoid contact sports such as boxing, where there is risk of a blow to the stomach or activities with a risk of falling such as horse riding, skiing or cycling (indoor cycling is a great, low impact alternative).

-Avoid high impact activities.
-This can put a lot of pressure on your pelvic floor and your Rectus Abdominis (stomach muscles) which are already under pressure from the growing foetus.
-Your joints are also unstable due to the hormone, Relaxin, causing them to loosen, so you’re prone to injury.
+Avoid high impact activities and lots of jumping around.
+This can put a lot of pressure on your pelvic floor and your stomach muscles (Rectus Abdominis) which are already under pressure from the growing foetus.
+Also a hormone called ‘Relaxin’ works to loosen your joints in preparation for birth so this makes you more susceptible to injury.

 Avoid exercises with lots of twisting and changing direction.
 This might aggravate round ligament or pelvic pain and also cause dizziness.
 Also be aware of the growing bump changing your centre of gravity and affecting your balance.